geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 ---
-title: "Why most developers fail their entry-level tech interviews"
+title: "Why most developers fail their first tech interviews"
 date: "2020-05-04"
 description: "I've come to realize most entry-level candidates to development roles make the same set of mistakes.
 Let's review them through and see how you